We are committed to providing a high-quality service to all our clients.

 The officer will then report to you and hopefully have the complaint resolved.
 Within eight weeks of receiving a complaint, we will send you either:

-- A final response which adequately addresses the complaint; or
+- A final response that adequately addresses the complaint; or

 - A response which: